NSNolan/LockerRoom/README.md

 ### Experimental Details

-#### Out-of-Process Disk Image Creation
+#### Out-of-Process Disk Image Operations

-Creating a disk image using `hdiutil` from within the Locker Room app's main process prevents it from running in an [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
-Locker Room can be configured to create disk images outside of the app's main process with the following command:
+Creating, attaching and detaching a disk image using `hdiutil` from an app's main process is prevented when running in an [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
+Locker Room can be configured to perform disk images operations outside of the app's main process with the following command:
 ```
-$ defaults write com.nsnolan.LockerRoom LockerRoomServiceEnabled -bool true
+$ defaults write ~/Library/Preferences/com.nsnolan.LockerRoom LockerRoomServiceEnabled -bool true
 ```

-This command will instruct Locker Room to register a launch daemon to spawn on-demand when disk image creation is requested.
+This command will instruct Locker Room to register a launch daemon to spawn on-demand when disk image operations are requested.
 The launch daemon will only be registered while Locker Room is running.
-The launch daemon registration state can be observed with the following command:
+The launch daemon's registration state can be observed with the following command:
  ```
  $ launchctl print system/com.nsnolan.LockerRoomDaemon
  ```

-MacOS prevents a launch daemon with an ad-hoc code signature from running when System Integrity Protection is enabled.
+However, macOS also prevents a launch daemon with an ad-hoc code signature from running when System Integrity Protection is enabled.
 Until the lauch daemon is signed with a developer certificate and provision profile System Integrity Protection must be disabled from the RecoveryOS parition with the following command:
 ```
 $ csrutil disable
 ```

+Out-of-process disk image operations are an incremental step towards running Locker Room in an App Sandbox.
+Locker Room will not enable an App Sandbox until the launch daemon is codesigned with a developer identity, provisioning profile and can be run without disable System Integrity Protection.

 #### Retired PIV Slots